-A three-year approval cycle commences in 2023 for those summer courses which carry an entitlement of extra personal vacation (EPV) days for primary teachers.
+A three-year approval cycle commenced in 2023 for those summer courses which carry an entitlement of extra personal vacation (EPV) days for primary school teachers.
+This is the second year of the cycle.
 Courses approved in 2023 may remain approved for three years in total (2023-2025).